lspector/pucks/README.md

 |---|---|
 :acceleration | a floating-point number indicating the target acceleration, which may be limited by settings for :max-acceleration and :max-velocity
 :rotation | a floating-point number indicating the target rotation, which may be limited by the setting of :max-rotational-velocity
-:spawn | a sequence of pucks that are potential offspring *(not yet fully implemented)*
+:spawn | a sequence of pucks that are potential offspring *(still under development)*
 :transfer | a sequence of proposed transfers between pucks, each of which must be a map with four key/value pairs: :self, :other, :bid, and :ask.
 See below for details.
 :memory | a map of any keys to any values
 :properties | a map of puck property keys to values; currently only changes to the :solid property are supported, and only for pucks that are not :mobile

 Proposal functions may refer to any elements of the pucks that they receive, although the :neighbors, :overlaps, :memory, and :inventory of those pucks will have been stripped, and the :positions of those pucks will have been relativized to the position of the puck making the proposal.
 Positions of offspring pucks specified in :spawn proposals will be interpreted relative to the positions of the parent pucks.
+Offspring will be given fresh ids, a small portion of the parent's energy, and empty memories and inventory, although subsequent transactions may transfer items or information from parent to child.

 ### Transfers